sm0ke7-dev/fetch_prompts/README.md

 ## 🔧 Environment Variables

-Create a `.local.env` file in the `src/` directory with the following variables:
+Create a `.local.env` file in the root directory with the following variables:

 ```env
 # Server Configuration